-We've already seen the movie, and DD and I have read the whole trilogy, but DS and I are reading The Hunger Games by Suzanne Collins together this summer.
+We've already seen the movie, and Elder Child and I have read the whole trilogy, but Youngest and I are reading The Hunger Games by Suzanne Collins together this summer.
 I'm enjoying the re-read for myself (I avoided re-reading right before the movie came out, so I didn't get too caught up in what they changed.)
 Except that since I know a lot about what is coming, I sometimes have to fight getting choked up while reading.

 Took a daytrip to my hometown so my sweetie could help my folks with a drywall project.
 Stopped by the craft store, and we found this cool little weather station kit.